 The Kenyan government has with great concern realized significant short fall in housing infrastructure; mostly in the urban areas.
 This has been caused by the increased rural- urban migration especially in the past two decades, coupled with increased urbanization.
 In view of the foregoing, the government has come up with a policy document that aims at providing approximately 150,000 new housing units per annum.
 It has in addition recognized the input of the private sector in providing housing facilities/infrastructure to bridge the gap in the housing sector.
-This is reflected in the National Housing Policy Sessional paper No. 3 of 2004 which sets out the government role as that of facilitating the private sector, cooperatives, local government and individuals in providing housing and related services.
-It is upon this background that the Aquila Properties limited seeks to put residential apartments, complete with basement parking areas, and a bridge leading to the apartments from Arboretum road

-Pursuant to the provisions of Environmental Management and Coordination Act section 58 (1) and the Environmental Impact Assessment and Audit Regulations, 2003 part II, an environmental project study was carried out for the proposed residential apartment's project.
+This is reflected in the National Housing Policy Sessional Paper No.3 of 2004 which sets out the government role as that of facilitating the private sector, cooperatives, local government and individuals in providing housing and related services.
+It is upon this background that Margaret Wairimu Mbira seeks to put up a residential apartment.
+Pursuant to the provisions of Environmental Management and Coordination Act section 58 (1) and the Environmental Impact Assessment and Audit Regulations, 2003 part II, an environmental project study was carried out for the proposed residential apartment project.
 Indeed, the study was conducted with a view of determining the anticipated environmental impacts of the proposed project and to identify the necessary mitigation measures in order to incorporate sustainable development aspects in the project cycle.
-Eventually, the immediate goal of conducting the study was to obtain the necessary approvals and licenses from NEMA so as to proceed with the project.
+Eventually the immediate goal of conducting the study was to obtain the necessary approvals and licenses from NEMA so as to proceed with the project.

 Kenya being a developing country is rapidly urbanizing; hence, experiencing the challenges of urbanization.
-The proponent has proposed to develop residential apartments on plot L.R.
-No. 209/18650, Chiromo Road-Nairobi County.
+The proponent has proposed to develop residential apartment on Proposed Apartments on Plot No. Ruiru/Ruiru East Block 2/7379 At Kiambu County, Ruiru Kimbo Area, Off Thika-Nairobi Superhighway, Kiambu County.

 Policy makers worldwide promote the need to pursue sustainable development guided by sound environmental, social, cultural and ethical considerations.
 To achieve these, development plans in both developed and developing countries should be managed to maintain or improve the resource and environmental base on which they depend.
-This will allow future generations to live equally well asthe current generation.
-The goal of sustainable development cannot be achieved without significant changes in the ways development initiatives have been planned and implemented.
-In order to achieve these changes we must consider as a matter of priority environmental protection and environmental security as essential elements of national and international security.
+This will allow future generations to live equally well as the current generation.
+The goal of sustainable development cannot be achieved without significant changes in the way's development initiatives have been planned and implemented.
+In order to achieve these changes, we must consider as a matter of priority environmental protection and environmental security as essential elements of national and international security.
 As the sixteenth principle of the world charter for nature adopted by the General Assembly of the United Nations on 28th October 1982 states;" ......All planning shall include among its essential elements, the formulation of strategies for the conservation of nature, the establishment of inventories of ecosystems and the assessments of the effects on nature of proposed policies and activities; all of these elements shall be disclosed to the public by appropriate means in time to permit effective consultation and participation."
 It is in pursuit of this principal that this environmental impact assessment report has been written.